- 1.1. Mathematicians and proof assistants

 Identify what 'human-like' and 'understandable' mean to different people.

-In Section 2.6, I investigated the work of other mathematicians and mathematics educators on the question of what it means to understand a proof of a theorem.
+In Section 2.5, I investigated the work of other mathematicians and mathematics educators on the question of what it means to understand a proof of a theorem.
 This review took me from educational research to the works of Spinoza, but yielded little in the way of explicit answers to this question.
-Perhaps this is expected, the answer of understandability In Chapter 6, I asked some practicing mathematics students at the University of Cambridge what features of a proof made it understandable to them.
+In Chapter 6, I asked some students of mathematics at the University of Cambridge what features of a proof made it understandable to them.
 The participants remarked that a proof being understandable is a function of numerous factors: providing the intuition or motivation of a proof first, signposting the purpose of various sections of a proof and providing the right level of detail.
 One thing that was frequently stressed, however, was that syntax and notation of proofs only played a minor role in how understandable a proof is; while unfamiliar syntax only hinders understanding temporarily and may be overcome by becoming familiar with the notation.

 Distinguish between human-like and machine-like in the context of ITP.